Holy Bible

 1. Traditional.
 Text only.
 Minimal footnotes.

 2. Study Bible.
-Sometimes called a Student Bible or Learning Bible.
-Study Bibles usually have extensive footnotes and explanatory notes at the side of the page or embedded in the text.
+Such Bibles usually have extensive footnotes and explanatory notes next to the columns of text.
 They may also have extensive cross references, a narrative commentary, and maps.
 (Some also have a cyclopedic index and/or a concordance—see Reference Bible.)

 3. Reference Bible.
 Usually has a cyclopedic index (like an encyclopedia with a reference to the verse where the word or thought is used), a concordance (like a dictionary of common words with examples of their usage and verse references for each example), and maps.